Ceiling Fan Running Slowly? Speed It Up In 6 Steps

 modern ceiling fan with brown blades

 Can you imagine a world without ceiling fans?
-A world where air circulation inside a room, and proper ventilation, was exclusive to AC units?
-Just the thought of it is unbearable.
+A world where air circulation inside a room and proper ventilation were exclusive to AC units?

-There are several reasons why you might be experiencing this issue.
-If you’ve already tried giving your machine a pep talk to raise its spirits, chances are the problem lies with a balancing problem, or a lack of lubrication.
+There are several reasons why you’re experiencing the issue.
+And if you’ve already tried giving your fan a pep talk to raise its spirits, chances are the problem lies with improper balancing or a lack of lubrication.

 Fixing a Slow Ceiling Fan

-Something as apparently unimportant as forgetting to clean the bearing now and then could be making your unit slower.
-Before thinking about something being broken inside the fan itself, we must analyze every external factor that could be at play.
+Something as simple as forgetting to clean the bearing occasionally could be making your fan speed slow.
+Before thinking about something being broken inside the fan, we must analyze every external factor that can be at play.

 Here are the 6 steps you can follow to speed up your ceiling fan: